Filing for Disability in Oregon

 800-452-2147

-When the SSA mails you a denial letter, you have to ask the SSA for a reconsideration of the decision before you are allowed to get a hearing in front of an administrative law judge.
-In a reconsideration, a different claims examiner assesses your application.
-For reconsideration requests, the average percentage of claims that are allowed (approved) upon reconsideration is 11%.
+When the Social Security Administration (SSA) mails you a denial letter, if you disagree, you can appeal.
+You have to ask DDS for a reconsideration of the decision before you are allowed to get a hearing in front of an administrative law judge.

-Disability Hearings in Oregon
+Where Are Disability Hearings Held in Oregon?

 If you disagree with the reconsideration decision, you can request a hearing before an administrative law judge (ALJ).
 The Office of Hearings Operations (OHO) is in charge of disability appeals at the ALJ hearing level.
-For more information about hearings, see our articles on ALJ hearings.

 Disability Statistics in Oregon

-Here is a comparison of approval rates in Oregon versus nationally; you have a better chance of being approved for benefits in Oregon, both at the initial application stage and at the appeal hearing.
+Here's a comparison of approval rates in Oregon versus nationally; you have a better chance of being approved for benefits in Oregon, both at the initial application stage and at the appeal hearing.

 Stage of Application